literaiiy/tiramisu/README.md

 # 🍰 Tiramisu: Name History and Hypixel Stats Analysis ☕
 tiramisu.cc, or Tiramisu, is a player statistics site that intertwines the Mojang and Hypixel APIs, while giving a detailed analysis on your Hypixel statistics.
+There are many improvements over sk1er.club and plancke.io that were designed specifically to compete with those websites.

 This is a private repository containing the source code for the project solely for backup purposes.
+This code may be released for the open-source community once the project hits a certain milestone in popularity.

 If you are here and not me, how?
 How is that even possible?